Wellen Park (West Villages) of North Port

 Some of the communities have already been in place for a while.
 Island Walk, Grand Palm, Gran Paradiso, and Sarasota National are no newcomers.
 Some were launched more than ten years ago.
 However, because they hit a dry spot in 2008, they had to pause for a while to regroup.
 Other communities, like Renaissance and Oasis, are the new kids on the block.
 They missed the dry spot and could expand right away.
 Grand Palm was also already in place.
 There are many more communities coming soon.

 Wellen Park will add a significant Number of Homes.

 Mattamy Homes, a very successful home builder from Canada, bought the stretch of land south of US-41 down to Englewood.
 They paid „only“ $87 Million for that „little piece“ of land, which is about 75% of the former Thomas Ranch.
 Their project is so vast that at least two generations of home builders will have a job.
 This is not daydreaming; it will probably take 20 – 30 years to get the infrastructure and all the homes in place.

 At least 70,000 people will live in Wellen Park.
 Two-thirds will stay within the city limit of North Port, and the other third of the population will be „proud residents“ of Sarasota County.
 Will it make a difference where their home is?
 Probably not.

-Mother Nature will play an important role again
+Mother Nature will play an important role again.

 Water freaks who want to soak up the sun on the beach have options, too.
-The four beaches on Manasota Key (Manasota Beach, Middle Beach, Englewood Beach and Stump Pass Beach State Park) and the four beaches on the Isle of Venice (Venice Beach, Brohard Beach, Paw Park and Beach and Caspersen Beach) are only a short trip away from the new West Villages.
-Manasota Key Road, the street at the southern end of the village, will get the Sun-seekers within minutes to the beach.
+The four beaches on Manasota Key (Manasota Beach, Middle Beach, Englewood Beach, and Stump Pass Beach State Park) and the four beaches on the Isle of Venice (Venice Beach, Brohard Dog Beach and Paw Park, and Caspersen Beach) are only a short trip away from the new West Villages.
+Manasota Key Road, the village’s southern end street, will get the Sun-seekers within minutes to the beach.